-Aarre tricot garments are produced in our own factory, Black Moda Portugal, Lda.
+Aarrelabel garments are produced in our own factory, Black Moda Portugal, Lda.
 Our knits are produced by Elmate, Lda.
 The Dot –collections and our bath articles are produced by Somani, Lda.
-Our fabric supplier is Armaco, Lda and the woven articles are manufactured by Youngstar, Lda.rnrnAt this moment, the only product that is produced outside of Portugal is our hosiery, which is produced in Italy.
+Our fabric supplier is Armaco, Lda and the woven articles are manufactured by Youngstar, Lda.
+The only product that is produced outside of Portugal is our hosiery, which is produced in Italy.

 Portugal is an EU country, which is not considered a country of risk.
-In Portugal, working life is regulated by law and law enforcement is enforced by the authorities.
-Portugal has also ratified the International Labor Organization (ILO) Treaties.
+In Portugal working life is regulated by law and enforced by the authorities.
+Portugal has ratified the International Labor Organization (ILO) Treaties.
 In accordance with the principles of the ILO, all its Member States have the duty to eliminate forced labor, child labor and discrimination and to guarantee freedom of association.
 In recent years, the main objective of the ILO has been to implement Decent Work globally.

-Responsibility for the employees, suppliers and products of our own factory lies with Riikka Oliveira, the CEO of our factory.
-She also ensures that suppliers and partners adhere to ecological and ethical values of the brand.
-We send to all of our suppliers the Aarrelabel Code of Conduct, which includes social responsibility and environmental requirements for our suppliers.
+Responsibility for the employees, suppliers and products of our own factory lies with Riikka Oliveira, CEO of our factory.
+Suppliers and partners adhere to ecological and ethical values of our brand.
+All of Aarrelabel suppliers are given a Code of Conduct, which includes social responsibility and environmental requirements for our suppliers.

-Our own sewing company is Öko-Tex Standard 100 certified.
+Our own sewing company is Oeko-Tex Standard 100 class I certified.
 This means that our products are free of pesticides, heavy metals or formaldehyde residues that are harmful to our health.
 In addition, the REACH Regulation (Registration, Evaluation, Authorization and Restriction of Chemicals), which applies in the European Union and came into force in 2007, places greater responsibility on industry when it comes to the risks that chemicals can pose to the environment or health.
-Our partners are also Oeko-tex certified.
+Our partners are also Oeko-Tex certified.